gemini64/a1-llm/worklog.md

 - Giving directions to a passerby
 - Writing a brief social media post

 Each task we proposed was inspired from a specific item listed in the CEFR inventory.
-Pointers and additional information is available in this [document](https://docs.google.com/document/d/1eqdsPgBh1bsrBlbUPx1yYgrikcze4nYq_iNBtX3RFwU).
+Additional information is available in this [document](https://docs.google.com/document/d/1eqdsPgBh1bsrBlbUPx1yYgrikcze4nYq_iNBtX3RFwU).

-Additionally, to add some variety to our prompts, we decided to parametrize the 'theme' of the writing taks (e.g. the 'post theme' for the social media post writing task).
+To add some variety to our prompts, we decided to parametrize the 'theme' of the writing taks (e.g. the 'post theme' for the social media post writing task).

 By parametrizing the writing tasks 'theme' we were able to build a set of ~100 prompts to submit and then evaluate.